Akseluhr/ID2223-Scalable-ML/lab2/README.md

 ### Data-centric

 - We proved that adding more data decreases the WER score (32 form example notebook vs 21), already after 300 steps of training.
 However, there was a high increase in training time.
-- We note, however, that only half of an epoch was executed.
+- Furthermore, we note that only half of an epoch was executed.

 ### Model-centric